-In March 2014, The City filed a CSO Reduction Plan Amendment maintaining the December 31, 2017 compliance schedule as mandated by the NPDES permit.
+In March 2014, the City filed a CSO Reduction Plan Amendment maintaining the December 31, 2017 compliance schedule as mandated by the NPDES permit.
 The CSO Reduction Plan Amendment reflects a change in circumstances which include more accurate long term meteorological records and data to effectively size the CSO control facilities; the valuable experience the City has gained with its completed weir modifications and CSO control facilities; the 20-year moving average for annual CSO reporting; and EPA and Ecology's recommendations to incorporate an integrated approach to managing municipal stormwater, municipal wastewater, and CSOs.
 Baseline conditions were updated and are reflected in Table 4-2 of this report.

-The City analyzed all CSO basins and incomplete separation areas and classified each according to a risk profile that included options for more storage, possibility of growth, and other factors.
+The City analyzed all CSO basins and incomplete separation areas and classified each according to a risk profile that included options for more storage, anticipated growth, and other factors.
 The risk profile was then used in conjunction with basin-level continuous simulation modeling to select a facility size based on a selected number of overflows per year from each basin.
 This was validated by a system-wide continuous simulation model and from flow monitoring data.
 Where the model and the flow monitoring disagreed, further analysis was used to select a facility size.

 Another input to the facility sizing was a re-optimization of the flow control to the interceptor from each CSO basin.
-The re-optimization had several goals.
-The first goal was to limit peak flows in the A.L.
+The re-optimization had two goals.
+The first goal was to limit peak flows resulting from the "CSO design event" in the A.L.
 White Interceptor to 120mgd versus its theoretical full-pipe capacity of about 130mgd.
-The second goal was to convey more flow from basins where it is infeasible or more expensive to construct a CSO facility and to convey less flow and construct more storage for basins that had more feasibility and were less expensive to construct.
-The City's approach for sizing CSO facilities changed from volume generated by a 2-year, 24-hour SCS Type II storm event with snowmelt to a 1.2-year, 24-hour SCS Type II storm event.
-The other change in sizing CSO facilities was to change the five-year rolling average standard to a 20-year rolling average standard as stated in the current NPDES permit.
+The second goal was to convey more peak flow from basins where it is infeasible or more expensive to construct a CSO facility and to convey less peak flow and construct more storage for basins where more feasible and less expensive.
+The City's design basis for sizing CSO facilities was revised from a 2-year, 24-hour SCS Type II storm event with snowmelt to a 1.2-year, 24-hour SCS Type II storm event.
+The other factor in re-sizing CSO facilities was Ecology's extending the five-year rolling average standard to a 20-year rolling average standard as stated in the current NPDES permit.
 The result was that the control volumes for CSO storage were reduced from a total of 28.6mg of storage in the system in the 2005 CSO Plan Amendment to between 11.3mg and 13.0mg of storage in the system in the 2014 CSO Plan Amendment.